sindresorhus/eslint-plugin-unicorn/docs/rules/prevent-abbreviations.md

 ### checkShorthandImports

-Type: `"internal"` | `boolean`<br>
+Type: `'internal'` | `boolean`<br>
-Default: `"internal"`
+Default: `'internal'`

-- `"internal"` check variables declared in shorthand import, **but only internal module**.
+- `'internal'` - Check variables declared in shorthand import, **but only for internal modules**.
-- `true` check variables declared in shorthand import.
+- `true` - Check variables declared in shorthand import.
-- `false` disable check variables declared in default shorthand import.
+- `false` - Don't check variables declared in default shorthand import.

-The following code will be reported.
+By default, the following code will be reported:

 ```js
 import {prop} from './ramda';
 ```

-With this set to `true` the following code will be reported.
+With this set to `true`, the following code will be reported:

 ```js
 import {prop} from 'ramda';